CHEQ Administration FAQs

 We are currently in the development stage of the CHEQ Community Reports.
 We are working with participating school districts and communities to identify a report format and content that will be most useful for stakeholders.
 We anticipate that these will present both EDI and CHEQ data together at the community level.

-Can parents skip a question if they are not comfortable answering it?
+Can parents and caregivers skip a question if they are not comfortable answering it?

 Yes.
-Parents can leave a question blank if they are not comfortable answering it.
+Parents and caregivers can leave a question blank if they are not comfortable answering it.
 Alternatively, they may choose to select the ‘prefer not to answer’ option.
-When a parent chooses ‘prefer not to answer’ this does not get reported back to the school in any way.
+When a parent or caregiver chooses ‘prefer not to answer’ this does not get reported back to the school in any way.

-My school wants to invite an Early Years Partner from our community to the CHEQ Parent Meeting to help parents log in and provide extra support.
+My school wants to invite an Early Years Partner from our community to the CHEQ Parent and Caregiver Meeting to help them log in and provide extra support.
 Is this okay?

-It is up to you whether or not you involve Early Years Partners at the CHEQ Parent Meeting to assist parents to log in and complete the questionnaire.
-Any non-school personnel who provide support at the CHEQ Parent Meeting must sign a HELP Confidentiality Agreement.
-Please note that a trained member of school personnel must also be present during the CHEQ Parent Meeting while parents complete the questionnaire.
+It is up to you whether or not you involve Early Years Partners at the CHEQ Parent and Caregiers Meeting to assist parents to log in and complete the questionnaire.
+Any non-school personnel who provide support at the CHEQ Parent and Caregiver Meeting must sign a HELP Confidentiality Agreement.
+Please note that a trained member of school personnel must also be present during the CHEQ Parent and Caregiver Meeting while parents complete the questionnaire.

 Can we see the questions that are on the CHEQ in advance?